shapeshiftONE/onerepo/es/shapeshift/shapeshift-dao/being-a-fox.md

 ## Que significa ser un ShapeShift FOX:

-- Nosotros creemos que la tecnología blockchain y crypto son herramientas que dan poder a las personas a nivel global.
+- Nosotros creemos que la tecnología blockcin y crypto son herramientas que dan poder a las personas a nivel global.
-- Nosotros creemos en un futuro multi-chain: muchos activos digitales útiles y aplicaciones vivirán en múltiples useful digital assets and applications blockchains.
+- Nosotros creemos en un futuro multi-chain: muchos activos útiles digitales y aplicaciones vivirán en múltiples blockchains.
 - We believe in the importance of self-custody as an inherent quality of blockchain and crypto networks.
 - We believe in decentralization and permissionless innovation.
 - We believe in the ability for anyone to frictionlessly swap one digital asset for another.